Millions of cicadas set to emerge after 17 years

 RALEIGH, N.C.
-(WNCN) — As we get more consistently warmer days, we are about to see an invasion that happens only once every 17 years.
+(WNCN) – As we get more and more consistently warmer days, we are about to see an invasion – an invasion that happens once every 17 years.

 For almost two decades, they’ve been maturing underground, sucking sap from tree roots.